 Implementing manufacturing business intelligence software, or BI, is a good way to get a clearer understanding of how a business works and its overall health.
-Before jumping in, however, companies should review
+Before jumping in, however, companies should review recognized best practices for a BI implementation.
+As with any new software system, there are a number of traps awaiting the unwary BI implementation team.

 The first critical item in a pre-implementation checklist: Ensure that your BI implementation aligns with and supports the corporate strategy.
 “You have to be clear on the reason you are implementing BI in the first place,” said Howard Dresner, chief research office of Dresner Advisory Services in Nashua, N H., and author of several books on BI.
 “It can’t just be about giving the executives fancy dashboards.
 It needs to be tied to something more substantial like gaining true perspective on how the business is doing to help move it forward.”